NEW GAS CONNECTIONS

 WORKING NEAR PIPES

-If you are carrying out building or landscaping works near a gas installation, please obtain the utility plans before you start.
-For free plans of the utilities in the area, visit Linesearchbeforeudig and log in to make a request.
-Once you have them, download our guide for gas which set out best practice.
+Striking or damaging gas pipes can have serious consequences.
+If you are planning to carry out construction or landscaping works near pipes or a gas installation please obtain the utility plans before you start.
+For free plans of the utilities in the area of your works, visit Linesearchbeforeudig and log in to make a request.
+Once you have them, download our guide for gas which sets out best practice to help you dig safely.

 If a pipe is struck – even if you believe there is no gas leak – move away from the area as soon as possible and keep other people away if you can.